Back to all Project Ideas / You Are What You Eat

 - Connect student learning with sustainability action.
 Learning Lab offers high-quality classroom content — over 450 lessons — for teachers from kindergarten to high school.
-You can find modules to educate students about food systems by searching by theme, learning standard, teaching method, or keyword.
+The three-lesson module, "I am What I Eat" is ideal for equipping students to choose healthier, more sustainable food options.
+You can find more modules to educate students about indoor air quality by searching Learning Lab's catalog by theme, primary subject, grade or keyword.

 - The Alliance for a Healthier Generation provides detailed guidance and expertise on beverages and snacks, breakfast and lunch, and health education.
 Specific suggestions for school lunch menus are included on the web site.

 - Students can get involved in creating their own healthy, delicious meals and competing nationally for recognition through the Healthy Schools Campaign’s Cooking Up Change program.